 It can be surprisingly difficult to pull your attention away from a screen at night.
 Sleep experts suggest switching off any electronics at least one hour before you intend to sleep.
 This short period, away from the visual stimulation, better prepares you for rest.

 In addition to blue light stimulation, there are other environmental factors that hinder a good night’s rest.
 For instance, the US National Sleep Foundation recommends adults sleep for at least 7 to 9 hours a night.
 Furthermore, as mentioned above, a luxury mattress accustomed to your weight, height, and needs can facilitate a restful night.
-Without realizing, many people will sleep on mattresses that hinder their body’s recovery instead of supporting it.
+Without realizing it, many people will sleep on mattresses that hinder their body’s recovery instead of supporting it.

 Artificial lighting is one of the riding culprits alongside caffeine, stress, chronic pain, and diet that can impair your sleep health.
 Factoring in the above recommendations can enable you to gain a restful, quality night’s sleep every night.
 So that whatever the day might bring you, you can sleep peacefully and feel refreshed and revitalized the following day.
-And more importantly, you can create a healthy distance between you and any poor health conditions associated with exposure to blue light at night time.
+And more importantly, you can create a healthy distance between yourself and any poor health conditions associated with exposure to blue light at night time.

 Keeping a Sleep Journal